Türkmenbaşy, Turkmenistan: Sights

-The central office of the State Archives of the Balkan Region is located in Turkmenbashy.
+The central office of the State Archives of the Balkan Region is located in Türkmenbaşy.

 Religion

 The majority of city's population, Turkmens, are Sunni Muslim.

 Russian Orthodox Church

 The Church of St. Michael the Archangel is a gift of the Astrakhan diocese of the Russian Orthodox Church.
 In 1895 it was moved to Krasnovodsk from a flooded peninsula Uzun Ada by Russian soldiers.

 Armenian Apostolic Church

 The church was built in 1903.
-Currently it does not function and needs a major renovation.
+It is currently non-functional and in need of a major renovation.

 Sports

-The city has Şagadam Stadium, at which is based the professional football club Şagadam FK.
+The city contains Şagadam Stadium, which is home to the professional football club Şagadam FK.

 Futsal clubs Deňizçi and TNGIZT from Türkmenbaşy play in the Turkmenistan Futsal League.

 International sporting events

-In 2014, first time in history Turkmenistan hosted PWA World Tour Windsurfing.
+In 2014, for first time in its history, Turkmenistan hosted the PWA World Tour Windsurfing.

 Cellular

-The city has one mobile operator : Altyn Asyr, which was implemented in 2007, and which has a 4G technology network with LTE since 2010.
+The city has one mobile operator : Altyn Asyr, implemented in 2007, which has a 4G technology network with LTE since 2010.
 The 4G network covers all areas of the city and the Turkmenbashi International Airport.

 Internet access services and cable TV are provided by the operator Turkmentelecom.
 There is 1 internet cafe in the city.